- Many blockchain smart contracts currently use Ethereum, and the most common token standards are ERC-20, ERC-721, ERC-777, and ERC-1155.

 ERC-777 Token Standard

 ERC-777 aims to address the limitations of ERC-20.
-This token standard makes it more efficient for smart contracts to send and receive tokens through a mechanism known as ‘Hooks’.
-Hooks is a function that combines what would have been two messages — sending tokens and notifying a contract — into one.
-Not just that, the ERC-777 also introduces the additional function to reject transactions from a blacklisted address.
+This token standard makes it more efficient for smart contracts to send and receive tokens through a mechanism known as ‘Hooks’, a function that combines what would have been two messages — sending tokens and notifying a contract — into one.
+Furthermore, the ERC-777 standard also introduces the additional function to reject transactions from a blacklisted address.

-Another feature of the ERC-777 token standard is that it remains backwards compatible with ERC-20 rather than rendering it obsolete.
-In other words, tokens built on the ERC-20 can freely interact with tokens built on ERC-777 because both of these standards use the same underlying functions.
+Another feature of the ERC-777 token standard is that it remains backwards compatible with ERC-20, rather than rendering it obsolete.
+In other words, tokens built on the ERC-20 standard can freely interact with tokens built on ERC-777 because both of these standards use the same underlying functions.

 ERC-1155 Token Standard

 The ERC-1155 token standard focuses on incorporating the best aspects of its predecessors for creating fungibility-independent and gas-efficient token contracts.
-In layman’s terms, it is a standard for contracts that can manage multiple token types.
-Or, as described by their developers, Enjin, “a single smart contract that can govern an infinite number of tokens”.
+In layman’s terms, it is a standard for contracts that manages multiple token types, as described by its developer, Enjin: “a single smart contract that can govern an infinite number of tokens.”

 The team at Enjin developed this token standard to address the shortcomings associated with ERC-721, specifically the lack of flexibility for batch transfers.
-To illustrate, in order to send multiple NFTs on ERC-721, a user would be required to perform multiple transactions.
-As a result, the number of transactions would flood its network with transactions and potentially incur a high transaction cost.
+To illustrate, in order to send multiple NFTs on ERC-721, a user is required to perform multiple transactions.
+As a result, the number of transactions floods the network, potentially incurring high transaction costs.

-ERC-1155 directly addresses this by supporting batch transfers, which allows the bundling of multiple assets in one smart contract.
-In doing so, it significantly reduces the potential for a transfer to cause network congestion, while lowering the transaction costs.
+ERC-1155 directly addresses this by supporting batch transfers, which allow for the bundling of multiple assets in one smart contract.
+This significantly reduces the potential for a transfer to cause network congestion while lowering transaction costs.